sequence-point/sequence-point.se/open-source.markdown

 permalink: /open-source/
 ---

-## libvoorhees
+## libjson

-libvoorhees is an easy to use, and dependency free, JSON parser and serializer for any standards compliant C++17 compiler.
+libjson is an easy to use, and dependency free, JSON parser and serializer for any standards compliant C++17 compiler.

-The source code for libvoorhees can be found on [GitHub](//github.com/sequence-point/libvoorhees).
+The source code for libjson can be found on [GitHub](//github.com/sequence-point/libjson).

 ## libunicode